COSMOS-Web: Estimating Physical Parameters of Galaxies Using Self-Organizing Maps

 Similarly to the previous subsection (\ref{subsec:som_obs}), we derived age-dependent correction factors by calculating the median ratio of predicted SOM to LePhare-derived ages in bins of LePhare age.
 The squares with dashed lines in Figure~\ref{fig:correction_factor} show the applied correction factors.
 These were interpolated across the age range and then used to scale the SOM-predicted ages to better match the LePhare estimates.
 Figure~\ref{fig:age_sim_obs_corr} presents the age estimates after applying these corrections, indicating an overall improvement in performance.
 The values of the $\sigma_{\mathrm{NMAD}}$, RMSE, and Pearson correlation coefficient improved.

 In summary, the prediction of CW galaxies using the SOM trained on HZ-AGN data leads to acceptable estimations with some scatter.
 For redshift, the SOM does not perform as well as it does on the simulation data, and notable scattering is evident.
-Galaxies with spectroscopic redshifts yield better predictions, suggesting that the scatter may be due to uncertainties in the photometric redshifts.
-For stellar mass, more data points lie close to the 1:1 relation, although some scatter is present.
+Galaxies with spectroscopic redshifts yield better predictions.
+For stellar mass and SFR, more data points lie close to the 1:1 relation, although some scatter is present.
 In the case of low-SFR galaxies, the SOM predictions tend to be overestimated.
 For sSFR, overestimation and underestimation are observed at low and high sSFR, respectively.
 In predicting age, about $75\%$ of the data fall within 1$\sigma$ dex, although a large dispersion is still observed.